quixio/quix-samples/python/destinations/confluent_kafka/README.md

 # Confluent Kafka

-[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/confluent_kafka) shows you how to publish data to a Confluent Kafka topic.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/confluent_kafka) shows you how to publish data to a Confluent Kafka topic.

 ## How to run